mniabedii/signal-processing-coursework/README.md

 Each task in this project explores a different concept in signals and systems:

-1. Sinusoidal Wave Generation & Fourier Series
+1. Generating and Analyzing Sinusoidal
+Waves with Different Frequencies
-2. Sampling Theory & Audio Analysis
+2. Sampling Theory and Frequency Analysis of a Music File
-3. Adding and Removing Noise with Filters
+3. Adding Noise to Specific Frequencies
-4. Spectrograms and STFT
+4. Spectrogram and STFT Analysis
-5. Sawtooth Wave Analysis
+5. Generating and Analyzing a Sawtooth
+Wave
-6. Two-Way Audio Crossover Filter Design
+6. Designing a Two-Way Audio Crossover
 7. Verifying the Convolution Theorem

 ## Structure